richardatval/www.greatproject.org.uk/_posts/2018-05-25-a-new-definition-of-family.md

 	- A parent who has contact with their children, of school age or below
 	- An adult living with parents or other family members**

-The new definition will be updated across our website and all of our promotional material.
+The revised definition will be updated across our website and all of our promotional material.